 Ground Reconsidered collaborated with the project architect to redefine the exterior spaces around the original structure and the central courtyard as well as the spaces adjacent to the new addition.
 Our scope of work included landscape design, documentation and construction observation.

-The dormitory component was competed and occupied in the summer of 2019, and the new addition, the “intellectual oasis on campus”, is slated for completion in the fall of 2020.
+The dormitory component was competed and occupied in the summer of 2019, and the new addition, the “intellectual oasis on campus”, was completed in 2020.

 - Solomon Cordwell Buenz